Yuno Gasai: Characterization

 Yuno is a young girl with pink eyes and long pink hair styled in pigtails, two hanging as frontal locks featuring a pair of red bows, and the back pigtails left bare.
 Her most common attire consists of a blue shirt with a ribbon on her chest accompanied by a blue skirt with high socks, although her wardrobe changes occasionally throughout the series.
 Yuno's personality is ambiguous.
 For the most part she is a sweet, feminine, and sometimes shy girl when around Yuki.
 But, this masks her dark and sanguinary side — a ruthless, cold and calculating psychopath who has little, if any, problem in using others for her ends: her and Yuki's survival.
 She will resort to cruel and usually violent methods, most of the time coming out of nowhere, that generally end in bloody deaths, of either the Diary Holder or any respective follower, effectively making her a yandere.

 Yuno possesses divine powers from winning the first Diary Game.
 An example of such powers is moving enormous structures through her will alone, such as when she tried to crush Yuki.
 In addition to intelligence and cunning, perhaps her most fearsome ability is demonstrating proficiency with different types of weaponry.
-These include knives, axes, swords, pistols and submachine guns.
+These include knives, axes, swords, pistols, and submachine guns.
 She is also fairly knowledgeable of poisons and drugs, although she rarely uses them.
 She has also demonstrated to be quite skilled in infiltration, as she has on more than one occasion entered a building unnoticed even while it was surrounded by the police.

 Appearances

 In Future Diary

-In the past, Yuno Gasai is abandoned in an orphanage as a baby and later adopted by Ushio and Saika Gasai, both coming from bankers' families.
+In the past, Yuno is abandoned in an orphanage as a baby and later adopted by Ushio and Saika, both coming from bankers' families.
 The first years of Yuno's life were as happy and carefree as those of any girl of her age, until her parents started having serious money problems.
 They begin to abuse Yuno, locking her up in a cage and timing everything she does, from sleeping to eating.
-Unable to endure the abuse anymore, Yuno takes advantage of a distraction from her parents to escape and lock them in the same cage in which she was locked.
-However, Yuno unconsciously neglects her parents and they starve to death; she hides their deaths under the pretext that they are working overseas.
-A year prior to the events of the series, Yuno becomes obsessively in love with fellow classmate Yukiteru "Yuki" Amano, due to a promise he made to her to go stargazing together.
+Unable to endure the abuse, Yuno takes advantage of a distraction from her parents to escape and lock them in the same cage in which she was locked.
+However, Yuno unconsciously neglects her parents and they starve to death.
+She hides them under the pretext that they are working overseas.
+A year prior to the events of the series, Yuno becomes obsessively in love with classmate Yukiteru "Yuki" Amano, due to a promise he made to her to go stargazing together.
 With nothing else to live for, Yuno decides to dedicate her entire life to Yuki, stalking him everywhere and recording everything he does in a diary on her cell phone.